 I was crying when Mum left me outside the school just before 9am on that first morning and I seem to remember Mum was also in tears.
 It was the first time in my life that I had been separated from both Mum and Dad at the same time.
 I also remember how reluctant I was to leave when Mum came back to take me home for dinner three hours later.
 By then, I'd had a thoroughly enjoyable time and had made some new friends.
 That afternoon and every day thereafter, I made my way to and from school unescorted, as most of the other children did, whatever the weather, however dark the winter mornings and evenings.

-These are the twin bridges, the 'territorial boundary' referred to above, over the railway as they were in March 2008 - little changed from the 1940s.
-That is Avondale Street in the background.
+These are the twin bridges, the 'territorial boundary' referred to above, over the railway as they were in March 2008 - little changed from the 1940s - except that there were no street lights during the war.

 One afternoon I couldn’t remember the way home after visiting a school friend’s house for the first time.
 After wandering aimlessly for a while in gathering darkness through a maze of tightly packed, back-to-back, grotty terraces along both sides of Thornes Lane and with panic beginning to set in, I stopped an elderly passer-by and asked him how to get to Cotton Street.
 He puffed thoughtfully on his pipe for a few seconds before replying in a broad Yorkshire accent: "Ee lad, that's a mite compillicated.
 I wun't start from 'ere if I wa' thee" - and he walked on, leaving me no wiser!
 That was, doubtless, his way of telling me that he'd never even heard of Cotton Street.
 I can't now remember how I found my way home.
 However, I didn't tell my parents because I had broken the rule of never talking to strange men!